List of tallest buildings in Fukuoka

 This list of tallest buildings in Fukuoka ranks buildings in Fukuoka, Japan, by height.
 Fukuoka is the sixth-largest city in Japan by population, the largest city on the island of Kyushu, and the capital of its eponymous prefecture.
 As of March 2024, Fukuoka has 3 completed skyscrapers over 150 meters (492 feet) and 20 completed buildings over 100 meters (328 feet).

 The tallest buildings in Fukuoka are the twin residential towers of Island City Ocean & Forest Towers Residence.
 They were completed in 2023 and are 161 meters (528 feet) tall.

 Fukuoka began constructing buildings over 100 meters tall during the 1990s.
 The tallest building built in that decade was Hilton Fukuoka Sea Hawk at 143 meters, which became the tallest building in the city.
 From 2015, Fukuoka continued to build high-rises at an increasing pace.
 Four buildings would exceed the height of the three towers of the Island Tower Sky Club, which were the tallest building in the city from 2008 to 2016.

 While not a habitable building, Fukuoka Tower, at 234 meters tall, is the tallest structure in the city.

 Tallest buildings

 This list ranks completed buildings in Fukuoka that stand at least 100 m (328 ft) tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year of completion.